CerebralPalsyDeveloper/CerebralPalsyLikeMe-Rebuild/cplm-frontend/README.md

-# CP Like Me - Frontend
+# Cerebral Palsy Like Me - Rebuild - Frontend

-A Next.js-based React frontend application for CP Like Me, designed to help individuals with cerebral palsy find specialists and assistive devices through an intuitive and accessible interface.
+A Next.js-based React frontend application for Cerebral Palsy Like Me, designed to help individuals with cerebral palsy find specialists and assistive devices through an intuitive and accessible interface.

 ## 🚀 Features